Chibiusa: Pink Moon Stick

-Chibiusa is not shown using unassisted powers until she transforms into a Sailor Soldier by activating a special device and shouting a certain phrase.
+Chibiusa is not shown using unassisted powers until she transforms into a Sailor Guardian by activating a special device and shouting a certain phrase.
 Originally this is "Moon Prism Power, Make-up!"
-In the manga, her becoming a Soldier at the end of the second story arc is shown, whereas in the anime it happens off-screen and is not revealed until partway into the third arc.
+In the manga, her becoming a Sailor Guardian at the end of the second story arc is shown, whereas in the anime it happens off-screen and is not revealed until partway into the third arc.
 She does not initially have a full anime transformation sequence.

-In the manga, Sailor Chibi Moon's first act as a Sailor Soldier is to use the Moon Rod of the future (analogous to Sailor Moon's rod of the present) to perform a double "Moon Princess Halation" with Sailor Moon, destroying Death Phantom.
-During the third story arc, she uses her own Moon Rod (called the Pink Moon Stick in the anime) in conjunction with her first solo power, "Pink Sugar Heart Attack".
+In the manga, Sailor Chibi Moon's first act as a Sailor Guardian is to use the Moon Rod of the future (analogous to Sailor Moon's rod of the present) to perform a double Moon Princess Halation with Sailor Moon, destroying Death Phantom.
+During the third story arc, she uses her own Moon Rod (called the Pink Moon Stick in the anime) in conjunction with her first solo power, Pink Sugar Heart Attack.
 This is a reasonably effective attack in the manga, but is nearly useless in the anime and is mainly used for comedic effect.
-It often lacks sufficient range to hit a monster or fails to initiate at all.
+It often lacks the sufficient range to hit a monster or fails to initiate at all.
 The damage it deals can be strong enough to shatter glass.